 2. Schools that use personalized learning paths.
-This type of school helps each student customize a learning path that responds or adapts based on his progress, motivations and goals.
-For instance, a school might create a student’s schedule based on weekly updates about his academic progress and interests.
+This type of school helps each student customize a learning path that responds or adapts based on progress, motivations, and goals.
+For instance, a school might create a student’s schedule based on weekly updates about academic progress and interests.

 A personalized learning path allows a student to work on different skills at different paces.
-But that doesn’t mean the school will let him fall far behind in any area.
+But that doesn’t mean the school will let a student fall far behind in any area.
 Teachers closely monitor each student and provide extra support as needed.

 3. Schools that use competency-based progression.
 This type of school continually assesses students to monitor their progress toward specific goals.
 This system makes it clear to students what they need to master.
 These competencies include specific skills, knowledge and mindsets like

 The student might work on several competencies at the same time.
-When he masters one, he moves on to the next.
-The student gets the support or services he needs to help master the skills.
+When they master one, they move on to the next.
+Each student gets the necessary support or services to help master the skills.
 The emphasis isn’t on taking a test and getting a passing or failing grade.
 Instead, it’s about continuous learning and having many chances to show knowledge.

 4. Schools using flexible learning environments.
 This type of school adapts the environment students learn in, based on how they learn best.
 That includes things like the physical setup of the class, how the school day is structured and how the teachers are allocated.

 For example, schools might look for ways to give teachers more time for small group instruction.